Truongson-erorr/SocialMediaMusic_app/README.md

-# 🎵 MuseBeat
+# 🎵 MusicSon

-**MuseBeat** is a modern music streaming application developed with **Kotlin** and **Jetpack Compose**, offering users a smooth, personalized, and cross-platform music experience.
+**MusicSon** is a modern music streaming application developed with **Kotlin** and **Jetpack Compose**, offering users a smooth, personalized, and cross-platform music experience.
 The app integrates powerful **Firebase** features to efficiently manage content, users, and data.

 ---